In 2021, Multnomah University's tuition was $28,160 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-MBC’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students
+MBC’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for both full and part-time students

-The majority of MBC undergrads use financial aid to finance their education.
-In 2021, 441 of the 365 undergrads enrolled received financial aid.
-MBC meets 50 percent of the demonstrated financial need for undergraduates.
+The majority of MBC undergrads use financial aid to to cover the cost of tuition.
+In 2022, 441 of the 336 undergrads enrolled received financial aid.
+MBC meets 50% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $9,693 a year.
-Around 98 percent of MBC undergrads take out student loans to cover any remaining costs.
+Around 98% of MBC undergrads take out student loans to cover any remaining costs.
 MBC graduates who have student loans graduate with an average of $21,020 of student loan debt.

 The average debt for each loan type varies.